 What is “Tech Support Scam”?
-The Tech Support Scam is a misleading advertising that created in order to trick you into calling a fake Microsoft Tech Support.
+The Tech Support Scam is a misleading advertising that created in order to trick you into calling a fake Microsoft (Apple) Tech Support.
 Are you seeing Tech Support Scam pop ups in the Chrome, Firefox, Internet Explorer and Edge every time you use the web-browser to browse the Net?
 It’s a sign that you’re a victim of unwanted software from Adware (sometimes called ‘ad-supported’ software) family.
 Adware is a potentially unwanted application (PUA) that designed to display unwanted commercials, deals, offers, pop-ups and ads on the affected system.
-In this article we will discuss what ad-supported software is and how can you remove Tech Support Scam pop-up virus from the Google Chrome, MS Edge, Internet Explorer and Mozilla Firefox manually or with free adware removal utilities compatible with MS Windows 10 (8, 7 and XP).
+In this article we will discuss what ad-supported software is and how can you remove Tech Support Scam pop-up virus from the Google Chrome, MS Edge, Internet Explorer, Mozilla Firefox and Safari manually or with free adware removal utilities compatible with MS Windows and Apple Mac OS.

 As well as unwanted web browser redirects to Tech Support Scam, Adware may collect your Net browsing activity by recording URLs visited, IP addresses, web browser version and type, cookie information, Internet Service Provider (ISP) and webpages visited.
 Such kind of behavior can lead to serious security problems or confidential data theft.
 This is another reason why adware that causes misleading Tech Support Scam pop up warnings on your internet browser, is classified as potentially unwanted application (PUA).